Asian-Pacific Children's Convention

 JASH is proud to be the Hawaii-region Liaison Office for the Asian-Pacific Children's Convention (APCC), an annual global leadership program held in Fukuoka, Japan for over 200 students from over 40 regions throughout Asia and the Pacific.
 JASH has been the coordinating office for the APCC since 2003.

 Typically held in mid-July, JASH sends up to six 10 or 11-year-old Junior Ambassadors (JAs) to Fukuoka, Japan to interact with over 200 other student peers from over 40 countries and regions at the Asian-Pacific Children’s Convention.
 They also participate in a home-stay where they experience living with a Japanese family in Fukuoka.
 Our delegation is accompanied by an adult chaperone, who has also passed a selective screening and interview process.
+JAs may also be eligible to travel back to Fukuoka as young adults as part of the APCC's Peace Ambassador program.

 To prepare for the program, our JAs and chaperone learn about Japan and the Pacific through a series of mandatory weekend workshops.
 These workshops prepare our delegation for their international journey, helping them build the skills they'll need to represent our islands as Hawaii's Junior Ambassadors.